 When is the best time to plant grass seed – can I do this when fixing pugged paddocks?

 Sowing pasture and harrowing have gone hand in hand for decades.
-The nitrogen from cow manure being realised, by spreading evenly, improves germination.
-Rolling after harrowing generally optimises seed germination but may be best to avoid using a roller to avoid potential ‘glazing’ in wet heavy clay soils.
+The nitrogen from manure being released, by spreading it evenly, this improves germination.
+Rolling after harrowing generally optimizes seed germination but may be best to avoid using a roller to avoid potential ‘glazing’ in wet & heavy clay soils.
 In most cases, a covering harrow will allow enough seed to soil contact for effective seed germination.

 What are the benefits of harrowing my pasture?